csipiemonte/smartlab/reference-realtime/arduino-yun/README.md

 ```

-To customize your message, you ave to change your sensor id and stream name:
+To customize your message, you have to change your sensor-id and stream-name:

 ```
 //!
 Stream